Non sequitur: An inference or a conclusion that does not follow from the premise

 offensive based solely on one’s own intolerance or bigotry.
 (As in: “I am offended

-that you are a Christian.”)
+that you are reading the Bible.”)